galperie/galperie.github.io/_posts/2017-05-26-hibernate-annotations.markdown

 private Long id;
 {% endhighlight %}

+{:.hiddenList}
+* Other than name, `@Column` also has some really useful modifiers.
+You can make the parameter unique, required, nullable, etc. Theres [a lot you can do with it](https://docs.jboss.org/hibernate/jpa/2.1/api/javax/persistence/Column.html).

 <br>
 If everything is working as it should, when we run the app and send a POST to [localhost:8080] with this as the body: